Category: Statistics

 Similar to Post 2, we use a publicly available data, this time from the Human Mortality Database and from the Federal Statistical Office of Switzerland, in order to calculate crude death rates, i.e. number of deaths per person alive per year.
 This time, we look at a longer time periode of 20 and over 100 years and take all causes of death into account.
 We caution against any misinterpretation: We show only crude death rates (CDR) which do not take into account any demographic shifts like changing distributions of age or effects from measures taken against COVID-19.

 Let us start with producing the first figure.
 We fetch the data from the internet, pick some countries of interest, focus on males and females combined only, aggregate and plot.
 The Python version uses the visualization library altair, which can generate interactive charts.
 Unfortunately, we can only show a static version in the blog post.
-If someone knows how to render Verga-Light charts in wordpress, I’d be very interested in a secure solution.
+If someone knows how to render Vega-Light charts in wordpress, I’d be very interested in a secure solution.

 library(tidyverse)